hemashushu/practice-wasm/crates/assembly/README.md

-# XiaoXuan VM - Compile
+# XiaoXuan VM - Assembly

 Converting the WebAssembly AST to binary format.